-ARCs, or Advance Reader Copies, are remarkable assets to authors because they get the books straight into the hands of book reviewers, peer reviewers, bloggers, and other people who may offer input, praise, or publicity for your book.
+ARCs, or Advance Reader Copies, are remarkable assets to authors because they get the books straight into the hands of book reviewers, peer reviewers, bloggers, and other people who may offer input, endorsements, or publicity for your book.
 ARCs are different from proofs because they aren’t just for the author’s perusal; they are sent to reviewers prior to the public release of the book, generally about three months in advance.
 ARCs also give you the chance to see what reviewers think about your material, allowing changes or edits before it’s released.
+Here are a few tips for how to create an ARC.

 - A disclaimer on the cover stating its identity as an Advance Reader Copy.